CompuTec/computec-docs/docs/labels/setup/configuration/general-configuration.md

 # General Configuration

 All the configuration is done via the manager application shipped with the installation.
-After launching the app, you can navigate through the menu on the left.
+After launching the application, you can navigate through the menu on the left.

 ---